 To be successful in sales, Katie quickly learned you can't take "no" personally.
-So this young lady has a solid ego that rejects rejection along with an agile mind that readily learns and adapts.
+This young lady has a solid ego that rejects rejection along with an agile mind that readily learns and adapts.

-No parent, no teacher, no coach can train someone to behave in those ways.
+No parent, teacher, or coach can train someone to behave in those ways.
 Talent cannot be taught or learned, but it can be identified, measured, and fostered.
 That’s what the best managers do.